top of page

 People in a spacious room at World of Coca-Cola with large Coke banners, standing in line.
 Bright lighting, red and white decor, and an excited atmosphere.

 We were corralled into a foyer by a host in red sequins who gave it everything, delivering full showman energy.
 Think Disney greeter meets cruise ship entertainer, and you’re close.
 He set the tone early: bold, theatrical, and unapologetically fun.
-It's also worth pointing out that many of the hosts also speak numerous languages, which definitely helps international visitors feel at home.
+It is also worth noting that many of the hosts speak numerous languages, which makes international visitors feel genuinely at home from the off.

 Performer for World of Coca-Cola in red outfit entertains a crowd in front of colorful Coca-Cola-themed backdrop.
 Crowd appearing joyful and engaged.